 ●Avoid other adults and children with upper respiratory infection.
 It may be difficult or impossible to completely avoid persons who are ill, although parents can try to limit direct contact.
 In addition, infants or children who are sick should not be sent to day care or school because this can potentially cause others to become ill.

-●A yearly vaccination for influenza virus is recommended for everyone older than 6 months, especially for household contacts of children younger than five years, and out of home caregivers of children younger than five years.
-(See "Patient information: Influenza symptoms and treatment (Beyond the Basics)".)
+●A yearly vaccination for influenza virus is recommended for everyone older than six months, especially for household contacts of children younger than five years, and out-of-home caregivers of children younger than five years.
+(See "Patient education: Influenza symptoms and treatment (Beyond the Basics)".)

 ●Infants who are younger than 24 months with specific types of chronic lung disease and infants who are younger than 12 months who were born before 29 weeks, have specific types of heart disease, or have other risk factors for severe respiratory syncytial virus (RSV) infection may be given a special medication (palivizumab) to prevent severe RSV infection requiring hospitalization.
 Palivizumab (brand name: Synagis) is a monoclonal antibody that protects the lungs from severe infection from RSV.
 It is given as an injection into the muscle once per month for five months starting before RSV season.
 There is a low risk of serious side effects with palivizumab.
 More detailed information about this is available separately.
 (See "Respiratory syncytial virus infection: Prevention".)